 Sprawling lawns, hidden private beaches, evenings filled with fine dining and wine sipping under a star-studded sky—these things come to mind when you think about that romantic stretch of land called Long Island.
 But before reaching for the Gatsby novel, consider spending a day or weekend in Shelter Island.
-Ahead of the swelling summer traffic, it is a perfect destination for those who love to bike, picnic, and relax while reconnecting with nature.
+It is a perfect destination for those who love to bike, picnic, and relax while reconnecting with nature.

-Weekend rooms at House on Chase Creek Bed and Breakfast start at $150 per night, May 1 to Memorial Day.
+Weekend rooms at House on Chase Creek Bed and Breakfast start at $185 per night.
 The rooms are charming, but more country-chic than sophisticated.
 The house has a warm vibe with a big complimentary breakfast and is perched on the Chase Creek waterfront.

 Just a ferry ride away, the Greenporter Hotel is a trendy, boutique option with a wine bar, pool, in-room spa treatments, and a bistro serving local seafood and organic produce.
 Rooms start at $129 during the week and $319 on weekends.
 (Read our Greenport feature for more nearby draws, including North Fork vineyards.)

 Shelter Island might sound small, but it is actually quite big, 8,000 acres big.
 Bring your bike on the LIRR, or if you need to rent one, stop at Piccozzi’s Garage & Bike Shop behind the Mobile station on Bridge Street, a five-minute walk from the ferry terminal.
 A day rental costs $25.